Builder68/OpenEarlyMacsRAMexpansion/README.md

 *Warning: Testing on a Mac 128K with earlier LB revision is still pending*

-*Attention: The ROM-INATOR detects the machine model by checking the available RAM size.
-Therefore, the ROM image needs to be patched before installing this board or any other RAM upgrade on early Macs*
+*Attention: For use concurrently with the ROM-INATOR, its ROM image needs to be patched before installing this board or any other RAM upgrade*

 ##
 ## KEY FEATURES